-Sediment transport – gravel and send “flows” too
+Sediment transport – gravel and sand “flows” too

 The water is not the only thing that moves in the stream.
 The sediment, sand, and gravel for example, “flow” too.
 This sediment transport has a profound effect on river dynamics.